-Drug addiction is a serious disease and it is difficult to think that perhaps you have an employee that is addicted to drugs such as heroin or Oxycontin; but this happens in the workplace often.
+Drug addiction is a serious disease and it is difficult to think that perhaps you have an employee that is addicted to drugs such as heroin or Oxycontin, but this happens in the workplace often.

 Alcoholism and drug dependence and addiction, known as substance use disorders, are complex problems.
 People with these disorders once were thought to have a character defect or moral weakness; some people mistakenly still believe that.
 However, most scientists and medical researchers now consider dependence on alcohol or drugs to be a long-term illness, like asthma, hypertension (high blood pressure), or diabetes.

-One of the most important signs of substance addiction or dependence is continued use of drugs or alcohol despite experiencing the serious negative consequences of heavy drug or alcohol use.
+One of the most important signs of substance addiction or dependence is the continued use of drugs or alcohol despite experiencing the serious negative consequences of heavy drug or alcohol use.
 Often, a person will blame other people or circumstances for his or her problems instead of realizing that the difficulties result from use of drugs or alcohol.
 In some cases when alcohol or drug use is stopped, a person may experience withdrawal symptoms from a physical need for the substance.
 Withdrawal symptoms differ depending on the drug, but they may include nausea, sweating, shakiness, and extreme anxiety.
 The person may try to relieve these symptoms by taking either more of the same or a similar substance.

 Substance abuse is a costly expense for an employer.
-Injuries, workers comp costs, theft and mistakes on the job are some of the consequences.
+Injuries, workers comp costs, theft, and mistakes on the job are some of the consequences.
 This cost can be devastating to both small and large businesses.
 Substance abuse is a particularly serious problem to small businesses, which may not have the resources to develop or enforce effective drug-free workplace policies.

 The creation of a drug-free workplace program (DFWP) isn’t just about random drug testing or having penalties for workers who use drugs.
 Employers should understand that a drug use problem is a health condition.
 This is a condition that can be looked at with treatment, just like any other health issue.
-Some employers will have a zero tolerance program and require immediate termination of an employee who tests positive.
+Some employers will have a zero-tolerance program and require immediate termination of an employee who tests positive.
 Some employers will want to have a second chance policy and provide a chance for the employee to get help and get off drugs or alcohol.
 Most employers will allow an employee who comes forward to disclose a substance abuse problem to then seek assistance for the problem.
 This is of course prior to the individual being required to have a drug test.

 For companies that have a health insurance plan, it is very important to determine if that plan covers substance abuse treatment and/or provides an Employee Assistance Program (EAP).
 Many health insurance plans do have this type of coverage.
 If this is the case, let your employees know about the program and how to access it.
 Employees who have access to health insurance or EAP are more likely to get treatment than those who have to pay out of pocket.